 In startups – not only in a real estate – it’s all about location.
-Even if your workers are remote and you don’t have a physical office, the place where your headquarters are really matters.
+Even if your workers are remote and you don’t have a physical office, the place where your headquarters are really mattered.
 From hiring people to dealing with taxes – location determines a lot.
 Not to mention the place has to be easily accessible for partners and investors.

-Cities of a business-friendly climate are not a big secret: Google gives a majority of studies on where it’s best place to launch a startup.
+Cities of a business-friendly climate are not a big secret: Google gives a majority of studies on where it’s the best place to launch a startup.
 Yolla sums up the hottest information: here are our picks for setting up a business abroad in the nearest future.

 The proximity of Hong Kong to mainland China is a huge advantage for any market and the best possible solution for startup founders.
 Possibilities for business launched in Hong Kong are almost endless – that’s why the whole startup scene is massively growing.
-Taking advantages of Chinese business opportunities, Hong Kong innovations and startup-friendly ecosystem, one can launch almost any kind of business in there!
+Taking advantages of Chinese business opportunities, Hong Kong innovations, and startup-friendly ecosystem, one can launch almost any kind of business in there!
 But you’d better start learning Chinese beforehand.
 English is good, but why not to have an ace in the hole?

-In 2016 in Boston some major venture companies were founded – Liberty Mutual Strategic Ventures and Underscore.VC, for instance, which automatically made this city one of the best places for launching startup.
+In 2016 in Boston some major venture companies were founded – Liberty Mutual Strategic Ventures and Underscore.VC, for instance, which automatically made this city one of the best places for launching a startup.
 They test self-driving cars in there and have a bunch of worthy projects on Kickstarter, which means the technological scene is in perfect condition for conducting tech startups.

 Heard of Trinity College?
-Well, it’s been a ground for many outstanding startups for a long time and made the city of Dublin one of the topp laces to go launch a startup.
+Well, it’s been a ground for many outstanding startups for a long time and made the city of Dublin one of the top places to go launch a startup.
 Government tends not to put rapes around emerging businesses, taxes are low as well.
 But the best thing is a talented and motivated workforce which is the primary condition for anyone making up a team.
 Have a friend working for Irish startup?
 Call him with Yolla and find out all the details.
 It won’t cost you much: rates to Ireland.